By Megan Faletra, MS, MPH, RDN, Founder of The Well Essentials

 Due to the nature of the global chocolate market, most cacao farmers don’t have a clear understanding of the world market, prices or access, which leaves them dependent on manufacturers and importers.
 These manufacturers then purchase cacao directly from the cacao farmers, enabling them to easily exploit the farmers for low prices.

-What Is Fair Trade Chocolate?
+What is Fair Trade Chocolate?

-Fairtrade certification aims to address and improve the ethical labor issues associated with our current global chocolate industry.
+Fairtrade certification aims to address and improve the ethical labor issues associated with the current global chocolate industry.
 Through Fairtrade certification, cacao is harvested, purchased and manufactured from producers who follow a certified process that was originally designed to improve the sustainability of cacao farming, and create a livable wage and set of ethical standards for cacao farmers and their families.

 How Can You Make a Difference?